 Another consideration when preparing for a divorce is to keep a budget of your income and expenses.
 This will help provide documentation for determining the amount of support awarded, as well as give you an idea of what it will take to live on after your divorce.
 For some people, it may make sense to hire a certified divorce financial planner to help sort out all the financial information, and assist in making sound decisions during the actual divorce.
 For more tips, check out these Divorce Tips.

 Divorce has a way of wrecking a person's credit.
 While you are preparing for a divorce, you should get a copy of your credit score to see where you stand.
-You can get your score from Credit Karma with no credit card or strings attached.
 If your credit is poor, you should start paying down your debt and cleaning up the bad marks on your credit file.
 Doing so while you're married can help you qualify to buy a house or car after your divorce.
 If you don't currently have a credit record, apply for a credit card in your name only.
 Establishing your credit while you're married is much easier than after you get a divorce.

 It's important to not build any additional debt, as you will want to keep assets as liquid as possible.
 Likewise, don't allow your spouse to take out more debt or convince you to refinance the marital home before filing for divorce.
 This just further entangles the finances and leaves both parties with larger liabilities after divorce.